nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 CLIpboard is a desktop app that helps educators (like you!), especially those that tutor multiple classes, by managing their students’ particulars<strong> in an organised manner.</strong>

-CLIpboard is optimized **for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It can get your student management tasks done faster than traditional GUI apps.
+CLIpboard is designed to work efficiently through typing keyword commands and also has a user-friendly interface with graphical elements.
+It can get your student management tasks done faster than traditional apps.
 CLIpboard is optimised for keyboard users, so if you can type fast, CLIpboard can work even faster.

 ![image](./images/Ui.png)
+###### Figure 1

 --------------------------------------------------------------------------------------------------------------